terrymacdonald/DisplayMagician/README.md

 * Original HelioDisplayManagement project created by the amazing Soroush Falahati
 * Various icons made by Freepik from www.flaticon.com
+* Erbkaiser (for the amazing help bug squashing)
+* SneakingJ (Major props for the help getting cloned display profiles to work)
+* Scowling (Again, without you, AMD support wouldn’t exist for v2.1)
+* Slippery-silvia (Again, thanks for the testing help for Mosaic cards with v2.1)
+* Domenic (Thanks for the testing help as always)
+* Mobeeuz (Your thorough testing logs really helped!)
+* S4b0tage (Thanks for the testing help and the coffees)
+* Gpo123 (thanks for the bug report)
+* Whitestar127 (thanks for the bug report)
 * Scowling (Without you, AMD support wouldn’t exist)
 * Frcooper (thanks for the sponsoring)
 * Stringfieldmark (thanks for sponsoring and the testing help)